2b2tInfo/magma/README.md

 **MySQL**

 To start MySQL and configure the magma username run the commands below.
 The supplied password should be replaced with value unique to your environment.
 You may also want to limit the permissions of the magma database user to the database it will need to access.
 The global permission is only needed to setup the table schema.
+Sidenote: Don't use this magma account as an admin account.
+Create another user with a different password.

 For Centos 6.
 ```shell